SAP-archive/teched2020-DAT260/exercises/ex8/README.md

 Finding the fastest route is easy.
 Let's find two more interesting paths.
 First, we want find paths suitable for bikes.
 We can do so by boosting street segments which are "cycleways".
 Note that in most cases you cannot take cycleways only.
 The path algorithm will choose cycleways unless they are 10x longer than a normal road.
 For this logic we will use an `IF` statement within the cost function.
 Second, we would like to find "attractive" paths.
 We will calculate a new measure for the edges - "PUBINESS" - which is derived from the number of pubs nearby.

-First, let's calculate PUBINESS by counting pubs within 100m distance and ass this to our `LONDON_EDGES` table.
+First, let's calculate PUBINESS by counting pubs within 100m distance and add this to our `LONDON_EDGES` table.
 We are using the spatial ST_WithinDistance predicate as join condition:<br>
 `ON pubs."SHAPE".ST_WithinDistance(e."EDGESHAPE", 100) = 1`

 ```SQL